Wednesday, 16 April 2025

 Just before I left home this morning my dear wife asked "Are you going to buy any more model kits" I answered "Absolutely not as it's a competition event and not a "Swap Meet".
 Upon entry into the hall I was confronted by a collection of model kits donated that very morning going for a tidy £10 each.
 On the table was a Guillow's Spitfire 16 1/2 inch kit and yes I did buy it.
 Any advice would be appreciated on how to get even more model kits into the house without them being noticed.

 We were even blessed by the legend that is Mr Chris Foss coming along to see what's occurring.
 I have met him before on a number of occasions at his place of work in Shoreham.
-In the past I have had enquiries from Australia and Japan from modelers who wanted a Phase 5 and Phase 6 kit and Chris was very helpful in this regard.
+In the past I have had enquiries from Australia and Japan from modellers who wanted a Phase 5 and Phase 6 kit and Chris was very helpful in this regard.

 Rubber Band Torque Meter

 It was very interesting to witness the effect just opening a door had on these models.
 The turbulence caused has a massive impact.
 On hand was a chap with a rather long pole.
-His task was to dislodge any model that found it's self stuck on the girders and air conditioning system parts, which was required on a number times.
+His task was to dislodge any model that found itself stuck on the girders and air conditioning system parts, which was required on a number times.

 Stewart's Model